jugglingdev/codelabs-class-8/epic-tasks/JS-Practical-Components/README.md

 Overall, this was a fun collection of projects.
 Though they were simple, they each had little helpful tidbits that I can take with me into future projects.

+My favorite applications were the use of `this` in place of `e.target`, custom `data-` attributes in JavaScript, the `pad()` function to maintain time format, and the `debounce()` function from the Lodash library.
+I also liked learning more about `cubic-bezier()` and working the DOM with `this.parentNode`.
+Working with `window` in multiple ways was also helpful.

+As a bonus, I learned how to make GIFs to demo all the components.
+Not too shabby.